The university encourages all students to travel sustainably to campus where possible, and plan ahead so you know the options available to you.

 See maps and directions

-Walking is a great way to keep fit, manage your wellbeing and it’s free!
+All students are encouraged to walk and cycle to campus where possible.
+It's a great way to keep fit, manage your wellbeing and is very low cost!
 View walking times between our campuses, halls of residence and the town centres.
-We’re encouraging as many students to walk to campus if they can.

-- BTN Bike docking stations on our Brighton campuses - a great way to cycle to uni if you don't have a bike of your own
+All our campuses have cycle parking, external bike pumps and access to showers and lockers, and BTN Bike docking stations on Brighton campuses and around the city, it's a great way to cycle to uni if you don't have a bike of your own.

 Check the location of all the facilities on our online map, and plan your route using the Brighton and Hove or Eastbourne cycle maps.